joelvaneenwyk/obs-virtual-camera/README.md

 ## Build

-this repo is updated to the latest OBS Plugin Template, please follow [the guide](https://github.com/obsproject/obs-plugintemplate).
+This repo is updated to the latest OBS Plugin Template, please follow [the guide](https://github.com/obsproject/obs-plugintemplate).

 ## Donate